How to add Word, PowerPoint and PDF documents to your LinkedIn posts.

 Accessibility mode simplifies the display and shows pages individually rather than side by side.

-For PDFs, accessibility mode passes control to your web browser’s PDF plugin, and you should see common PDF controls on the right-hand side of the page.
+For PDFs, accessibility mode passes control to your web browser’s built-in PDF viewer, and you should see common PDF controls on the right-hand side of the page.

 The download button lets you save a copy of the document to your computer, so that you can view or print it offline.